 If you don’t bring your values to the forefront of your family life by deed, tradition, and conversation then you can’t expect your children to exhibit them later.

 Sure, they will “catch” a lot of things, but if we aren’t sure of our own core values then we won’t be living them in a big way.

-Asking yourself these questions (along with this printable) and really dig deep into what your values are.
+Asking yourself these questions (along with this printable) and really digging deep into what your values… a great way to start!

 How Do I Want Kids To Feel In Our Home?